-The results of this Report indicate that the spread between the current water demand and the current water supply is very narrow.
+The results of this Report indicate that, in the near term, the spread between the current water demand and the current water supply is very tight.
 If the continued drought condition persists, the supply could be less than the demand.
 The City's customers will need to continue to conserve and/or pay penalties for overuse of the City's water supply sources while the City secures new water supplies.
-This presents significant challenges for the City moving forward in the ability to allocate water supply to development projects that will generate additional water demands.
-The recommendations for the City moving forward include:
+This presents short-term challenges for the City as it continues to allocate water supply to development projects that will generate additional water demands.
+The City will continue to perform the following on an annual basis and publish the results in the annual Comprehensive Water Resources Report:

-- 1. Track the total water consumption on an annual basis. - 2.
-Re-calculate the 3-year, 5-year and 10-year water consumption averages on an annual basis. - 3.
-Update the water supply portfolio on an annual basis. - 4.
-Update the existing land use data on an annual basis.
-This can be done through a system that tracks the development projects as they transition from "Approved" to "Under Construction" and "Under Construction" to "Existing". - 5.
-All future development projects should be evaluated based on current supply and demand conditions. - 6.
-Consider adding a new project type in the land use tracking spreadsheet for approved projects under CIP or other City approval processes. - 7.
-Use the City-specific water usage factors to calculate the water demand of all development projects as the projects proceed through the City process prior to approval. - 8.
+- 1. Provide total water consumption for the previous calendar year. - 2.
+Recalculate the 3-year, 5-year and 10-year water consumption averages. - 3.
+Update the water supply portfolio. - 4.
+Update the existing land use data. - 5.
+Evaluate all future development projects based on current supply and demand conditions. - 6.
+Use the City-specific water usage factors to calculate the water demand of all development projects as the projects proceed through the City process prior to approval. - 7.
 Continue to develop water supply through demand side management, secure water rights, administer the Water Rights Dedication and Water Resource Net Zero Ordinance as approved in July 2016 and continue to integrate the new water supply sources into the City's water supply portfolio.